Weekender: A Savannah Itinerary for Charlotteans

 Stroll through City Market, and you’ll find upscale seafood, wings, and a daiquiri dispensary, but for the best bang for your buck, head to Vinnie Van Go-Go’s.
 A slice of pizza is $3.50 (cash only), and hangs off the hubcap-sized plate it arrives on.
 Vinnie’s is always packed, but most kids don’t mind a 30-minute wait when they can watch the pizza bakers sling oversized discs of dough in the open kitchen.
 Sit outside and order a pitcher of cheap beer.
 When you’re done, take your adult beverage to go (because you can do that in Savannah!) or treat yourself to a praline or a scoop of ice cream at Savannah’s Candy Kitchen next door.
 Then grab a spot outside and listen to live music as the sun goes down.

 Savannah is synonymous with ghost tours and riverboat cruises, but if you’d rather leave your day unscheduled and skip the tourist traps, just walk through the historic district’s 22 scenic squares.
 Grab a picnic table at Ellis Square while the kids run through the shooting water fountains (which light up with different colors at night).
 Or catch a movie at the historic Lucas Theatre and go back to the golden age of cinema—but with air conditioning.
+(Note: Lucas Theatre is temporarily closed, and we’ll update this page when it returns to operation.)
 Pop into ShopSCAD, a boutique-style gallery where you can buy original artwork by SCAD students and faculty.
 And if you do nothing more than wander the squares and sit beneath the giant oak trees and Spanish moss, you’re still doing it right.

 Savannah After Dark